-Prohibition on certain dealings Must not be imported into the state, sold, bartered, exchanged or offered for sale.
-All species in the Cylindropuntia genus have this requirement
+Must not be imported into the state, sold, bartered, exchanged or offered for sale.

 A person who deals with prohibited matter or a carrier of prohibited matter is guilty of an offence.
 A person who becomes aware of or suspects the presence of prohibited matter must immediately notify the Department of Primary Industries